Neural correlates of consciousness

 The neuronal correlates of consciousness (NCC) constitute the smallest set of neural events and structures sufficient for a given conscious percept or explicit memory.
 This case involves synchronized action potentials in neocortical pyramidal neurons.

-The neural correlates of consciousness (NCC) are the minimal set of neuronal events and mechanisms sufficient for the occurrence of the mental states to which they are related.
-Neuroscientists use empirical approaches to discover neural correlates of subjective phenomena; that is, neural changes which necessarily and regularly correlate with a specific experience.
+The neural correlates of consciousness (NCC) are the minimal set of neuronal events and mechanisms observed to occur along with the mental states to which they are related.
+Neuroscientists use empirical approaches to discover neural correlates of subjective phenomena; that is, neural changes which regularly correlate with a specific experience.

 Neurobiological approach to consciousness

+Michio Kaku, a famous theoretical physicist, futurist and a science author famously said that "the human brain has 100 billion neurons, each neuron connected to 10 thousand other neurons.
+Sitting on your shoulders is the most complicated object in the known universe".

 A science of consciousness must explain the exact relationship between subjective mental states and brain states, the nature of the relationship between the conscious mind and the electrochemical interactions in the body (mind–body problem).
 Progress in neuropsychology and neurophilosophy has come from focusing on the body rather than the mind.
 In this context the neuronal correlates of consciousness may be viewed as its causes, and consciousness may be thought of as a state-dependent property of an undefined complex, adaptive, and highly interconnected biological system.

 Discovering and characterizing neural correlates does not offer a causal theory of consciousness that can explain how particular systems experience anything, the so-called hard problem of consciousness, but understanding the NCC may be a step toward a causal theory.
 Most neurobiologists propose that the variables giving rise to consciousness are to be found at the neuronal level, governed by classical physics.
 There are theories proposed of quantum consciousness based on quantum mechanics.

 There is an apparent redundancy and parallelism in neural networks so, while activity in one group of neurons may correlate with a percept in one case, a different population may mediate a related percept if the former population is lost or inactivated.
 It may be that every phenomenal, subjective state has a neural correlate.
 Where the NCC can be induced artificially, the subject will experience the associated percept, while perturbing or inactivating the region of correlation for a specific percept will affect the percept or cause it to disappear, giving a cause-effect relationship from the neural region to the nature of the percept.